ArenKDesai/Aren-s-Notes/Survey of Botany/Photosynthesis.md

 The second (pretty short) step is **Acetyl CoA**, which is created from **3-C pyruvate**.
 One $CO_2$ is released, and NAD+ is reduced to NADH.

 The third step is the **Krebs Cycle**.
 Acetyl is oxidized into $2CO_2$ (which uses water).
 3 NADH, 1 ATP, 1 $FADH_2$ are all produced twice, since these steps repeat for each pyruvate.

+The fourth step is the **Electron Transport Chain*